 INCOME TAXES - The Board of Pensions is a not-for-profit organization as described in Section 501(c)(3) of the Internal Revenue Code and is exempt from taxes on related income.
 The Board of Pensions files U.S. federal tax and various state and local tax returns.
-U.S. federal tax returns remain open for the years ended December 31, 2017 through 2020.
+U.S. federal tax returns remain open for the years ended December 31, 2017 through 2021.
 The Board of Pensions evaluates its tax positions pursuant to the principles of FASB ASC Topic No. 740, Income Taxes, and has determined that there is no material impact on the Board of Pensions' financial statements.
 Accordingly, the Board of Pensions has not recognized federal or state deferred tax benefits related to cumulative unrelated business taxable losses.

 Recent federal income tax reform, enacted into law under the Tax Cuts and Jobs Act of 2017 and the Further Consolidated Appropriations Act of 2020, includes certain provisions that affect tax-exempt organizations.
 These provisions include revisions to taxes on unrelated business activities and various other tax law changes.
-The adoption of these regulations is not expected to have a material impact on the combined financial statements.
+The adoption of these regulations has not had and is not expected to have a material impact on the combined financial statements.

 NEW AUTHORITATIVE PRONOUNCEMENTS - The FASB issued ASU 2016-02, Leases (Topic No. 842).
 The new ASU establishes a right-of-use ("ROU") model that requires a lessee to record a ROU asset and a lease liability on the balance sheet for all leases with terms longer than 12 months.
 This ASU, and related subsequent amendments, are effective for reporting periods beginning after December 15, 2021.
-The Board of Pensions is evaluating the impact of the new standard on the combined financial statements.
+The Board of Pensions is evaluating the impact of this new standard on the combined financial statements but does not expect the impact to be material.